utopia-group/matchbox/eBPF/README.md

 **Generated Configuration:**
 Generates a list of port forwarding tables in JSON format, where each entry itself is a list of rules.
 Each rule contains:
 - Table: `port_forward`
-- Matches on IP mask (and CPU ID for system-wide)
+- Matches on IP mask and src port (and CPU ID for system-wide)
 - Action: `forward`
 - Includes destination port in action data